-The solution, therefore, is to treat the joints that are restricted in a certain motion.
-When one has a tight muscle, it needs to be stretched, and a series of stretching gives improved length to the muscle.
-When one has a restricted joint, it needs to be manipulated, and a series of manipulations gives improved motion to the joint.
+The solution, therefore, is to treat the joint imbalance.
+When one has a tight muscle, it needs to be stretched, and a series of stretching improves the length of the muscle.
+When one has a restricted joint, it needs to be adjusted, and a series of adjustments gives improved motion to the joint.

-During manipulation, the sound of a joint clicking is ancillary to the treatment.
+The popping noise of chiropractic adjustments is a simple side effect of the treatment.
 The inside of most joints are at a negative pressure with fluid holding the joint surfaces together.
-(This phenomenon is modeled by water between two plates of glass; the plates slide easily but cannot be pulled apart.)
-Manipulation causes the joint to gap, pulling gas from the solution (like a bubble forming in soda).
-It takes about 20-30 minutes for the joint fluid to reach equilibrium again; it cannot click during this time.
-Some manipulation techniques do not cause a click, but all are performed to improve a specific direction of joint motion.
+(This phenomenon is modeled by water between two panes of glass; the plates slide easily but cannot be pulled apart.)
+A chiropractic adjustment causes the joint to gap, pulling gas from the solution (like a bubble forming in soda).
+You can make a similar sound by clicking your tongue on the roof of your mouth.
+After the click of the adjustments it takes about 20-30 minutes for the joint fluid to reach equilibrium again.
+It cannot click during this time.

 Not every type of chiropractic adjustment causes a popping noise.
 Your doctor of chiropractic may choose from a variety of adjustment techniques, so do not assume that the lack of a popping noise indicates an incomplete treatment.
 Every chiropractic adjustment technique intends to improve the balance of movement across the spine and other joints.